Chuckv01/capacitor-localstorage-migration/README.md

 # Capacitor LocalStorage Migration Plugin

-A Capacitor plugin to assist with migrating legacy UIWebView/Crosswalk localStorage data to modern WebView storage on Android and iOS.
+A Capacitor plugin to assist with retrieving legacy UIWebView/Crosswalk localStorage on Android and iOS.

-After migration, all legacy database files are left in place.
+After retrieving old localStorage data, all legacy localStorage database files are left in place.

 If something goes wrong with the migration - we want another chance to get it right and not lose user data.

 ## Installation